BlueManedHawk/Ithkuil-Memorization-Aid/README.md

 - The timer doesn't show how much time remains, only the total amount of time.
 - The glyph ẓ doesn't exist in the font we're using, so we use ż instead.
 - The current color scheme is Gruvbox, which 0. is uncertaintly defined, Ⓑ doesn't map perfectly to sixteen colors (a fact used by this very software), and IV.) is _warm_.
 All of these problems need to be fixed.
+- The JSON library we're using doesn't parse `\uXXXX` escape sequences in strings correctly, but the only place that this matters can be worked around by the fact that it doesn't reject strings with control characters in them either.
 - The asset format (see [below](https://github.com/BlueManedHawk/Ithkuil-Memorization-Aid#asset-format)) works okay for now, but it will almost certainly need to change in the future to adapt to whatever requirements we end up stumbling across.
 - This isn't strictly an issue, but it may be funny to sometimes have wrong answers be selected from categories other than the current one.
 - SDL may not have been the best choice.
-- The executable produced is considered to be a shared library instead of…well, an executable; this requires a redundant shell script.
+- The executable produced is considered to be a shared library instead of…well, the executable that it is; this requires a redundant shell script.
 - Perhaps most obviously, the software currently only has files for the aspects and the cases.
 Digitizing the entire language will take a long time (though admittedly most of that will be from the lexicon and the VxCs affixes), and more importantly, figuring out what the best way to organize everything is will be its own ball of fish.
 Eventually, this might even evolve into a completely separate project.

 ## Asset Format